corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 **ApproveMembershipAttributeChangeFlow arguments**:

-- ```requestId``` The ID of the request which needs to be accepted.
+- `requestId`: The ID of the request which needs to be accepted.
-- ```notary``` Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used.
+- `notary`: Identity of the notary to be used for transactions notarisation.
+If not specified, the first one from the whitelist will be used.

 *Example*: